 I am a grad student who loves to cook and experiment with spices, vegetables, pasta, and meat.
 Healthy food can be delicious!

-- 1 package boneless, skinless chicken breasts thawed
+- 1 package of boneless, skinless chicken breasts thawed

 - 1 to 2 cups sugar-free maple syrup